Start dates: September 2026

 Why Oxford Brookes University?

-Our modules are all informed by our research so that you’re up to date with the latest developments in the field.
+Our modules are informed by our research, bringing you up to date with the latest developments in the field with top-quality teaching from research-active historians.

 Returning to education?
 We've designed a module that will give you the skills you need to study at postgraduate level.